 Vitamin D supplements make it easy to make sure you’re hitting your daily dose of the sunshine vitamin, even when you aren’t getting any sun.
 Here are a few tips to keep in mind:

 - Opt for vitamin D3.
-Remember, D3 is more easily absorbed and used by your body.
+Remember, D3 is more easily used by your body.

 - Take vitamin D3 with K2.
 These vitamins work together to transport calcium from the bloodstream into your bones, which supports bone density and heart health.
 Bulletproof Vitamin A-D-K also adds vitamin A, which works with D to support your immune system.
 That means you support your bones, heart and immune system with just one pill.
 And if you prefer gummy vitamins, go with sugar-free Vitamins A+D+K Gummies.